ripl/Transcrib3D/README.md

 # Transcribe3D

-This code repository is for internal testing only, please forgive its imperfections.
+This code repository is for internal testing only, please forgive some of its imperfections:)

 ## Install